cwensel/cascading.hbase/README.txt

  > ant -Dcascading.home=... -Dhadoop.home=... -Dhbase.home=... test

  where "..." is the install path of each of the dependencies.

+ Optionally, a build.properties file can be created in the project root that defines the *.home properties above.

 Using